-If a pipe does freeze, leave the faucet open so that when it thaws, the melting ice can flow freely.
+If a pipe does freeze, leave the faucet open so that the melting ice can flow freely when it thaws.

 There’s nothing quite like spending the summer in your SC yard.
 Unfortunately, when the wind speed starts to pick up, the things that give you the most pleasure can often become high-velocity projectiles that can damage your property.

 Make sure that you keep up with your yard work.
-Check your trees and remove any dead or dying limbs, and then secure any of the lawn furniture that you use during the summer.
+Check your trees, remove any dead or dying limbs, and then secure any of the lawn furniture you use during the summer.
 If securing them is not possible, then it can often be best to move them inside.
 If you get a hurricane warning, you should consider disconnecting and removing your television aerials as well.

-Take the time to give your home a thorough examination, and use professionals that have experience with local weather changes.
+Take the time to give your home a thorough examination, and use professionals with local weather changes.
 If you wait until you get a weather warning before considering the safety of your property, then it may be too late.